 Interact with Supply Chain Management Broncos

-There are a number of ways you can connect with integrated supply management students throughout the year:
+There are a number of ways you can connect with supply chain management students throughout the year:

-- ISM Interview Workshop—A prep event for ISM Career Night where supply chain professionals edit resumes and provide interviewing tips.
-The event is held twice each year several weeks before ISM Career Night.
+- Supply Chain Management Interview Workshop—A preparation event where supply chain professionals edit resumes and provide interviewing tips.
+The event is held twice each year several weeks before Supply Chain Management Career Night.

-- ISM Career Night—A night of networking for company representatives to interact with students pursuing internships and entry level positions in supply chain management.
-Employers register to attend ISM Career Night, which is held semi-annually in September and February, using Handshake.
+- Supply Chain Management Career Night—A night of networking for company representatives to interact with students pursuing internships and entry-level positions in supply chain management.
+Employers register to attend the event using Handshake.

 - Internships—Employers use their Handshake accounts to post internship and full-time job opportunities.
 Students publish resumes that employers may search through and view.

 - Externships—Designed for pre-business students, an externship is an unpaid, collegiate level job shadow experience.
 Each company is matched with a student applicant, who is assigned to a mentor (often an alum) to learn about the supply chain career field.
 Employers register to participate in December/January, students apply in February and most externships are completed in May.

 Other opportunities to connect